 Ola Electric scooter to be launched on August 15.
 Check out all details here

 Ola Electric scooter to be launched on August 15.
-Check out all details here2 min read .
-Updated: 03 Aug 2021, 10:49 AM IST
+Check out all details here

 Ola Electric scooter will come out as a direct rival to the likes of the TVS iQube and Bajaj Chetak electric scooters, among others.